kingbrucelee/gptsubtitler/README.md

 # Subtitler
-Automatically subtitle any English-speaking video to a language of your choice.
+Automatically subtitle any video spoken in any language to a language of your choice.

 Models used:
 - OpenAI whisper - for text-to-audio